Amy Riffle-Kouyeas

 This book includes 22 songs total, and some other great ones including music from The Lion King (I Can't Wait to Be King), Finding Nemo (In the Big Blue World), Chitty Chitty Bang Bang (Doll on a Music Box/Truly Scrumptious), and Mary Poppins (Supercalifragilisticexpalidocious) if you're into Disney musicals, plus other standard musicals like Once Upon a Mattress (Shy), and Damn Yankees (Heart).
 I just reviewed the ones that my student's have had success with and that I pull out regularly.
 This is a great book to own if you're a vocal teacher with many young students, I highly recommend it!
 You can find it on sheetmusicplus.com via the below affiliate link.

-Cover tiny file look inside Broadway Presents!
+look inside | Broadway Presents!
 Kids' Musical Theatre Anthology A Treasury of Songs from Stage & Film, Specially Designed for Young Singers!.
 Edited by Lisa DeSpain.
 Classroom/Pre-School; General Music and Classroom Publications; Other Classroom.
 Vocal Collection.
 Broadway.
 Softcover with CD.
 128 pages.
 Hal Leonard #31373.
-Published by Hal Leonard (HL.322155).
+Published by Hal Leonard (HL.322155). |

 Thank you so much for reading!
 Now, go practice!